kppetrick/mobile-esports-tournament-frontend/README.md

 Commit your changes with clear messages.
 Push your branch to your forked repository.
 Open a pull request with a detailed description of your changes.

+Make sure you paste this as-is in your `README.md`.
+This will properly render the directory structure when viewed on GitHub or in a markdown preview tool.